dime-coin/electrum-docs/hardfork.rst

 An address on the original blockchain will now also contain the same amount on the new chain.

-If you own Bitcoins before the fork, a transaction that spends these coins after the fork will, in general, be valid on both chains.
+If you own Dimecoins before the fork, a transaction that spends these coins after the fork will, in general, be valid on both chains.
 This means that you might be spending both coins simultaneously.
 This is called 'replay'.
 To prevent this, you need to move your coins using